-The scope of this guideline is to provide consistent methods for identifying and controlling SIF exposures to support the prevention of serious injuries and fatalities.
+The scope of this guideline is to provide consistent methods for identifying and controlling SIF to support the prevention of serious injuries and fatalities.
+Definitions and implementation recommendations for leading, monitoring and lagging methods for SIF prevention are presented including High Energy Control Assessments (HECA), Field Verification of Critical Controls (FVCC), and an incident classification and learning model.